trulfos/spatial-benchmarker/README.md

 # Spatial index benchmarking framework

-The spatial index benchmarking framework contains code needed to benchmark spatial indexes and a small set of indexes.
+This spatial index benchmarking framework contains code needed to benchmark spatial indexes, as well as a small set of indexes.

 Each index is compiled into a dynamic library that is loaded by the benchmarker at run time.
 The benchmarker loads the data, query and result set from a